The 5-Second Filter: How to Stop Losing Leads Before They Even Scroll

 - Who is it for?

-- What is the one thing I should do next?
+- What’s the one thing I should do next?

-If they have to hunt for these answers, you’ve already lost.
+If they have to hunt for the answers, you’ve already lost them.

-We often think more options make us look more capable.
-On a website, it just makes people hesitate.
+We assume more options make us look more capable.
+On a homepage, more options just make people hesitate.

-If your header has 12 different menu items, your visitor will freeze.
-They don’t know where to start, so they don’t start at all.
+If your header has 12 menu items, the visitor freezes.
+They don’t know where to start, so they don’t.

-The space someone sees before they start scrolling is your most valuable real estate.
-To maximize it, ensure you have these three elements:
+The space someone sees before scrolling is your most valuable real estate.
+Three things have to be there:

-- A Headline that promises a result: Focus on the “after” state of your customer.
+- A headline that promises a result.
+Focus on the “after” state for the customer.

-- One clear Call to Action (CTA): Make the button a contrasting color.
-Tell them exactly what happens when they click (e.g., “Get My Free Audit” vs “Submit”).
+- One clear CTA.
+Use a contrasting color.
+Tell them what happens when they click (“Get My Free Audit” beats “Submit”).

-Step back from your monitor and squint your eyes until the text becomes a blur.
+Step back from your monitor and squint until the text blurs.
 Can you still tell where the most important button is?
-If the CTA doesn’t pop out visually, your visitors’ brains will overlook it.
-High-converting sites use visual hierarchy to “pull” the eye toward the desired action.
+If the CTA doesn’t pop out visually, the visitor’s eye will skip over it.
+Visual hierarchy is what pulls people toward the action.

 B2B buyers are impatient.
 If your site takes four seconds to load, half your traffic is gone before the first word appears.

-Optimization isn’t just about copy; it’s about respect.
-Respecting your visitor’s time means providing a fast, snappy experience.
+Site speed is a form of respect for the visitor’s time.
 Large, uncompressed images are usually the main culprit.
-Shrink your files, remove heavy scripts, and get out of the way of your own message.
+Shrink the files, drop the heavy scripts, and get out of the way of your own message.

-Is your website actually working, or are you just hoping for the best?
+Is your site actually working, or are you hoping it is?

-Stop guessing and start measuring.
-Use our free audit tool at hmpgr.com to see exactly where your site is losing leads and how to fix it today.
+Use our free audit tool at hmpgr.com to see where your site is losing leads.

 Need Expert Analysis for Your B2B Website?